ShipraShriparn/Remainder-Management/README.md

 System Installation/Setup:

-Enable the GD Library in your php.ini file.
+Enable the GD Library in your php.ini file.<br>
-Open your XAMPP Control Panel and start Apache and MySQL.
+Open your XAMPP Control Panel and start Apache and MySQL.<br>
-Extract this code.
+Extract this code.<br>
-Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
+Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.<br>
-Browse the PHPMyAdmin in a browser. i.e. <http://localhost/phpmyadmin>
+Browse the PHPMyAdmin in a browser. i.e. <http://localhost/phpmyadmin><br>
 <br>
 <br>
 Create a new database named trs_db.